Tips and FAQs for Using and Wiring LED Lights

 Do LED Lights Get Hot After Long-Term Use?

 LED lights never get hot, no matter how long you run them.
 That is one of the truly great things about LEDs!
-We all grew up with incandescent that give light by heating up.

 You wouldn't touch an incandescent after it runs for a while, and you wouldn’t want that incandescent anywhere near your delicate artwork or finished model either.
 LEDs are the perfect solution.
 You can leave your project lit up day and night for years if you want.
 The LEDs will never get hot or burn out!